anampopa/ana-blog/content/page/about-hugo.md

 ---
-title: "About Bilberry"
+title: "About Hugo and Bilberry"
 date: 2017-11-01T13:18:45+01:00
-excludeFromTopNav: false
 showDate: false
 ---
 Bilberry is a premium theme for the [Hugo Static Website Builder](https://gohugo.io).